coderinblack08/presage/README.md

 All packages (web, api, etc.) are under `packages/`.
 When starting the api, run `yarn watch` and `yarn dev`.

+If you get time out on `yarn`, you can resolve by using `yarn config set network-timeout 600000 -g`

 When contributing code, please checkout our [figma file](https://www.figma.com/file/CKMCjIqJq0Inwn6uFeSnor/Presage).

 ## Contact & Other Details